byterubpay/byterub-site/_posts/2019-08-17-logs-for-the-Community-meeting-held-on-2019-08-17.md

 **\<sgp\_>** 6.
 Confirm next meeting date/time
 **\<sgp\_>** The next community meeting will be in 2 weeks on 7 September at 17:00 UTC.
 The next Coffee Chat will be on 24 August at 16 UTC.
 **\<sgp\_>** 7.
 Conclusion
 **\<sgp\_>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on r/MoneroCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on r/ByteRubCommunity and #byterub-community.
 Take care, and know that change starts with YOU.